mistyk/inavradar-ESP32/README.md

 set osd_camera_fov_h = 135  // the HUD: field of view horizontal
 set osd_camera_fov_v = 85   // the HUD: field of view vertical
 ```

+Pleas also flash the extra Vision OSD fonts for signal strenth and the homing crosshair.

 The HUD has an entry in the stick menu (OSD->HUD) where you can change this configuration at runtime.

 Thanks for testing! 😄 👍